-The “shadow period,” when Mercury’s rearward influence will inevitably make itself known.
-Mercury’s shadow began on July 24, 2017, and will linger until September 19, 2017.
-During this cycle, we should all take the necessary Mercury retrograde precautions, moving ahead at a gentle clip and not rushing into anything binding.
-Back up all data to password-protected (or firewall-protected) cloud storage, changing overused login codes and making sure that all important bills are being paid in a timely fashion.
+During the shadow phase before Mercury retrograde, we should take the necessary Mercury retrograde precautions, moving ahead at a gentle clip and not rushing into anything binding.
+Back up all data to password-protected (or firewall-protected) cloud storage, change overused login codes and make sure that important bills are paid in a timely fashion.

-To figure out the Mercury retrograde shadow dates, you’ll need an ephemeris, which is a guide to where all the planets are at any given time.
-We like this handy one from Llewlyn but you can also find them online (the Swiss ephemeris from Astro.com covers 8000 years!).
+To figure out the Mercury retrograde shadow dates, you need an ephemeris, which is a guide to where all the planets are at any given time.
+We like this handy one from Llewlyn but you may also find them online (the Swiss ephemeris from Astro.com covers 8000 years!).

 Step 1: Find Where Mercury Retrograde Begins and Ends

-Since this Mercury retrograde begins at 2º Scorpio and will scoot back to 16º Libra, we have now figured out where our shadow will begin and end.
+Since this Mercury retrograde began at 2º Scorpio and scooted back to 16º Libra, we can figure out from the ephemeris where the shadow began and ended.

 Step 2: Find The Shadow’s Beginning

-Since Mercury retrograde means it’s driving in reverse, we look at the END date of the retrograde to find the BEGINNING of the Mercury retrograde shadow period.
-Since Mercury completes the retrograde on October 26 at 16º Libra, we flip back in our ephemeris to find when it was last at 16º Libra.
+Since Mercury retrograde is like driving in reverse, we look at the END date of the retrograde to find the BEGINNING of the Mercury retrograde shadow period.
+Mercury completed its retrograde on October 26 at 16º Libra, so we flipped back in our ephemeris to find when it was last at 16º Libra.
 Aha!
-September 14, 2014 is the day!
+September 14, 2014, was the day!

-It’s likely that we started to see signs of the impending Mercury retrograde then: foggy brains, scrambled communications, exes and old friends coming out of the woodwork.
-This is an ideal time to really start prepping for Mercury madness too by backing up digital data, clearing the air with loved ones and making sure all our important documents and secret codes are locked up and password protected.
+We are likely to start to see signs of the impending Mercury retrograde then: foggy brains, scrambled communications, exes and old friends coming out of the woodwork.
+This is an ideal time to prep for Mercury madness too: back up digital data, clear the air with loved ones and be sure important documents and secret codes are locked and password protected.

 Step 3: Find the Shadow’s End

 Once again, since Mercury retrograde means it’s driving in reverse, we look at the START date of Mercury retrograde to find the END of the Mercury retrograde shadow.
-Since Mercury went into retrograde on October 4 at 2º Scorpio, we flip ahead in our ephemeris to find when it will arrive back at 2º Scorpio once again.
-In this case we can see that it has safely passed the 2º Scorpio mark on November 11, 2014.
+Since Mercury went into retrograde on October 4 at 2º Scorpio, we flip ahead in our ephemeris to find when it arrives back at 2º Scorpio.
+In this case, we can see that it safely passes the 2º Scorpio mark on November 11, 2014.

 The second Mercury retrograde shadow is all about integration and processing.
-Sure, Mercury retrograde might have thrown our lives into a total tailspin, but what are the golden lessons to be gleaned?
+Sure, Mercury retrograde might throw our lives into a total tailspin, but what are the golden lessons to glean?
 What necessary losses and changes did Mercury retrograde prompt?
-Utilize the time Mercury turns direct to the end of its shadow to make those big bold changes.
-For example, maybe you realized that your jerk of a boyfriend was actually just responding to YOU being subtly critical of his every move.
+Use the time Mercury turns direct to the end of its shadow to make big, bold changes.
+For example, maybe you realize that your jerk of a boyfriend was actually just responding to YOU being subtly critical of his every move.
 Eek!
-But, the second half of the shadow is when you can dive into practicing a new, empowering way of speaking to him and address conflicts.
-This could be the relationship rescue remedy you needed.
+The second half of the shadow is when you could practice a new, empowering way of speaking to him and address conflicts.
+This could be the relationship rescue remedy you need.

 Shadows of Other Planetary Retrogrades

 One thing you should know is that EVERY planet goes retrograde.
 The word “retrograde” has become so ominous.
-And while annoying in some ways, these are also key times to really review, refine, and reconfigure.
+And while annoying in some ways, these are also key times to really review, refine and reconfigure.
 We need these spells to prevent us from throwing out the baby with the bathwater.
-While Mars and Venus only go retro every other year, Saturn, Jupiter, Uranus, Neptune and Pluto are in reverse annually, for a good chunk of each year.
-They also have shadow phases, which you can figure out the very same way.
+While Mars and Venus only go retro every other year, Saturn, Jupiter, Uranus, Neptune and Pluto reverse annually, for a good chunk of each year.
+They also have shadow phases, which you can figure out the very same way as the example above.
 Grab your ephemeris and have at it!